 Whelen Strobe Wiring Diagram Collection.

-Faltering to take the correct precautions or to use the right tools can put you you in danger.
-Common risks include electrocution and possible electrical open fire.
+Declining to take the correct precautions or to use the right tools can put you you in danger.
+Common hazards include electrocution and possible electrical fireplace.

 Whelen Strobe Wiring Diagram